Back to Google Nest Guides

 What Usually Goes Wrong

-• Condensate drain pan full triggering the overflow safety float
+• Condensate drain pan full, tripping the float switch

 Official Manufacturer Manual